lathuanutc/pdsnd_github/README.md

 Replace the Project Title: Project: Post your Work on GitHub

 ### Description
-Describe what your project is about and what it does
+Describe what your project is about and what it does.
+Project: Post your Work on GitHub

 ### Files used
 Include the files used